 - Gonococcal urethritis may cause urethral scarring and stricture, resulting in bladder-outflow obstruction.

 - Local spread causing acute epididymitis, prostatitis, seminal vesiculitis, penile lymphangitis, peri-urethral abscess and infection of Tyson's and Cowper's glands.

-The main concerns of pelvic inflammatory disease are infertility and peri-hepatitis caused by ascending infection.
+The main concerns of PID are infertility and peri-hepatitis caused by ascending infection.

 - Bartholin's abscess (usually multiple pathogens).

-- Pelvic inflammatory disease - thought to occur in 10-20%, causing infertility, chronic pelvic pain and ectopic pregnancy.
+- PID - thought to occur in 10-20%, causing infertility, chronic pelvic pain and ectopic pregnancy.

 - Peri-hepatitis (Fitz-Hugh Curtis syndrome).

 - In pregnancy it may be associated with premature labour and miscarriage.